merakigailabs/lets-go/notes.md

-## CH2 - Configuration and error hanfling
+## CH2 - Configuration and error handling

+For flags defined with flag.Bool(), omitting a value when starting the application is the same as writing -flag=true.
+The following two commands are equivalent: